nth10sd/practical-javascript-fuzzing/demo-notes.md

 tool = jsfunfuzz
 ```
   * Make sure to use **https** when deploying a production FuzzManager server
-  * Still in the `server/` directory, start up FuzzManager:
+  * Still in the `server/` directory, start up FuzzManager in developmental mode (only for this presentation purpose):
     * `python manage.py runserver`

 * If bugs are hit, they should be submitted to your instance of FuzzManager.